bzrudski/vectorose/docs/users_guide/quickstart.md

 Yes!
 VectoRose is open-source and licensed under the **MIT License**.
 Anyone can use VectoRose for any purpose and even modify and further develop it.
 The only requirement is that you attribute us as the original authors.
-We also request that you cite us if you publish any articles that use our tool.
+We also request that you cite {cite:p}`rudskiVectoRoseNewPackage2025` if you publish any articles that use our tool.

 ```{note}